NVIDIA/ngc-examples/ncsp/README.md

 While you can enter these on the command line, and they are persistent until the VM is deleted, you will find it easiest to set these up properly.

-### Persistance:
+### Persistence:
-Persistance of the arguments and logs is done in the **$HOME/ncsg** directory.
+Persistence of the arguments and logs is done in the **$HOME/ncsg** directory.
 You will see a directory for each CSP of the form
 ```
 └── aws
     ├── data